-As part of the EU’s collective efforts to tackle the COVID-19 crisis, the EIT has launched the ‘EIT Crisis Response Initiative’.
+As part of the EU’s collective efforts to tackle the COVID-19 crisis, the EIT launched the ‘EIT Crisis Response Initiative’.

-The EIT Governing Board has decided to mobilise EUR 60 million of additional funding to innovators powering high-impact solutions that tackle this unprecedented social and economic challenge.
+The EIT Governing Board decided on 14 May to mobilise EUR 60 million of additional funding to innovators powering high-impact solutions that tackle this unprecedented social and economic challenge.
 The financing will allow the launch of new innovation projects to address the immediate crisis as part of the ‘Pandemic Response Projects’, and will support highly innovative start-ups, scale-ups and SMEs crucial to the economy’s fast recovery to benefit from additional funding under the ‘Venture Support Instrument’.

 What is the EIT Crisis Response Initiative?